tlorans/ClimateAnalystMathsToolkit/docs/source/linearprograms.md

 ## Linear Programming

+Optimization programs have constraints and objective function.
+The objective function is the function you want to minimize.
+In linear programs (LP), the objective function is linear, and the constraints as well.

-Every linear program (LP) has linear constraints and a linear objective.
-Using particular solver, requires a particular form.
+Using a particular solver, requires a particular form.
 We need to undersand how to manipulate a linear program in order to fit the form required by solvers.

 ### Linear and Affine Functions